Threadline Protocol

 MCP Tool Server

-Section titled “MCP Tool Server”Threadline exposes 5 tools via Model Context Protocol that Claude Code (or any MCP client) can call directly:
+Section titled “MCP Tool Server”Threadline exposes up to eleven tools via Model Context Protocol that Claude Code (or any MCP client) can call directly.
+Seven are always available; four are conditional on the persistent agent registry being configured.

 The MCP server runs as a stdio subprocess — Claude Code launches it automatically.
 No ports to open, no auth to configure for local use.